Precision limit under weak coupling with an ancillary qubit: Phase sensitivity based on parity detection

 \section{Phase sensitivity based on parity detection}

-In a practical scenario, it is important to quantify the ultimate achievable precision in parametric estimation by the measurement outcomes.
-The phase sensitivity~\cite{demkowicz2015quantum,bradshaw2018ultimate} characters the minimum statistical uncertainty about the estimated parameter under a given metrology protocol and hence provides a direct benchmark for comparing the precision of different metrology strategies.
+From an operational perspective, it is important to quantify the ultimate achievable precision in parametric estimation by the measurement outcomes.
+The phase sensitivity~\cite{demkowicz2015quantum,bradshaw2018ultimate} characterizes the minimum statistical uncertainty about the estimated parameter under a given metrology protocol and hence provides a direct benchmark for comparing different metrology strategies.
 Theoretically, the phase sensitivity is lower bounded by the quantum Cram\'{e}r-Rao bound~\cite{helstrom1969quantum} which scales inversely with the square root of QFI.
 When the bound is saturated, all information about the to-be-estimated parameter encoded in the probe system has been extracted via the measurement outcomes.
 In addition, different measurements or detection methods applied to the same output result in different outcomes and hence phase sensitivities.
 Popular detection methods include homodyne detection~\cite{yuen1983noise,manceau2017improving}, intensity detection~\cite{szigeti2017pumped,ataman2018phase}, and parity detection~\cite{bollinger1996optimal,anisimov2010quantum,kielinski2024ghz,deng2024quantum}.
+In comparison to the others, parity detection reduces the measurement to a binary observable, i.e., even or odd parity, thereby enables more efficient extraction of phase information.
 Experimentally, parity detection can be realized in both atomic and photonic systems, through measuring the population in atomic ensembles~\cite{kielinski2024ghz} and the photon number of the cavity~\cite{deng2024quantum}, respectively.
 In this section, we derive the phase sensitivity of our protocol under the parity detection.

 According to the error propagation equation~\cite{yurke19862}, the phase sensitivity under parity detection can be expressed as: